Adidas Yeezy: Yeezy 700 Series

 The Adidas Yeezy Boost 700 debuted in the "Wave Runner" colorway during the Yeezy Season 5 fashion show in 2017.
 It featured reflective details, such as the three stripes of Adidas under a mesh overlay, reflective lace holders, and circles in the middle of the shoe and in the back.
 Different materials used in the shoe include boost for cushioning of the midsole, mesh, herringbone traction on the outsole, and suede.
 The shoe was released on August 12, 2017, for $300, exclusively via Yeezy Supply.
 At the time, two colorways of white/gum and black were also expected to release in 2018.
 The sequel to the Yeezy Boost 700 debuted in the "Static" colorway, an all-white colorway with a black outsole.
 Also retailing for $300, the upper features a different design, while the midsole and outsole remain the same.
 The 700 V2 debuted on December 29, 2018.

 On March 23, 2019, the 700 V2 "Geode" colorway was released synchronously with a nationwide lemonade stand charity campaign raising money for the National Alliance on Mental Illness.

 On December 23, 2019, a third version of the 700 series, known as Yeezy 700 V3, debuted in a colorway called "Azael" featuring a glow-in-the-dark cage.
 Instead of featuring boost like other 700s, the V3s use EVA.
 They come with reflective 3M Scotchlite detailing around the toe and retail for $200.

 A new variation of the 700 series, the Yeezy Boost 700 MNVN (minivan), had a limited release in a colorway known as "Triple Black" on February 8, 2020.
 The shoe differs by displaying the "700" branding on the upper using compact and reflective materials and comes in more vibrant colors than other 700s, including the "Metallic" colorway.

 Yeezy 500

 The Adidas Yeezy 500 was released in December 2017, as a pre-order with delivery slated for March 2018.
 The debut colorway was known as "Desert Rat".

 A high-top variation of the model, known as the Yeezy 500 High, was released in December 2019.
 The debut colorway was known as "Slate".
 The following releases including "Blush", "Enflame" and "Clay".

 Yeezy Boost 380

 The first Adidas Yeezy Boost 380 was released in December 2019, as a surprise release on West's clothing launch site Yeezy Supply.
 The debut colorway was known as "Alien."

 Yeezy Slide

 Adidas Yeezy Slides are lightweight EVA slippers released in December 2019.
+The silhouette was re-released independently by Yeezy on August 9, 2025, as the YS-01.